AElfProject/aelf-sdk.java/README.md

  ```
 ####

+### ProtoBuff Build

+Compile protobuff before secondary development.

+You need to go to the resource directory.

+Windows
+./protobuff.bat

+Linxu Or Mac
+./protobuff.sh

 ### Test

 This module contains tests for all services provided by client.
 You can see how to properly use services provided by AElf_SDK here.